A2Amir/Traffic_Sign_Classifier/README.md

 To describe how the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93 was,I am going to include below the steps I took to get to the final solution:

  1. I tried data augmentation which didn't help me .
- 2. I initialized all variables with xavier_initializer() function which has shows better advantage in the field of convergence.
+ 2. I initialized all variables with xavier_initializer() function which has the better advantage in the field of convergence.
  2. I Added dropout regularization at the end of each fully connected layer and achieved improvements.
  3. Batch normalization is used after the first convolutional layer.

-After 5 epochs I got a validation accuracy  1.0  and Loss of  0.03 and my final model was constructed, It took me about quarter  hour  to train on 5 iterations.
-After quarter hour, I got about  1.0   accuracy on the validation set with learning_rate=0.0003
+the final model was constructed and it took me about quarter  hour  to train on 5 iterations, after 5 epochs I got a validation accuracy  1.0  and a loss of  0.03 with learning_rate=0.0003

 The final results are: